biemond/biemond-orawls/README.markdown

       target              => ['wlsServer1'],
       targettype          => ['Server'],
     }
+    # this will use default as wls_setting identifier
     wls_jmsserver { 'jmsServer2':
       ensure     => 'present',
       target     => ['wlsServer2'],
       targettype => ['Server'],
     }
+    # this will use default as wls_setting identifier
     wls_jmsserver { 'jmsServer3':
       ensure     => 'present',
       target     => ['wlsServer3'],